 Conclusions

 A person-following system was successfully developed for the mobile robot Harlie.
 The system uses a Kalman filter to integrate the Microsoft Kinect’s person tracking capabilities with a face detector and a LIDAR-based leg detector.
 A dynamic replanning algorithm was developed to allow the Harlie to follow a moving target.
-The system works well in a real-world environment, able to seamlessly follow a user through a cluttered room.
+The system works well in a real-world environment, and is able to seamlessly follow a user through a cluttered room.

 Works Cited